xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 ## 0. Description
 The YugenFlow Monitor Server collects data from several YugenFlow sensors and calculate data such as people flow and presence for a given configuration.
-Sensors can be groups in order to form a gate (oen or two sensors in a chain) to monitor (for example) a door.
+Sensors can be grouped to form a gate (one or two sensors phisically after each other) to monitor (for example) a door.
 Gates can be grouped to form an entry, for example representing several doors for a building entry point.
 Entries can be grouped to form a space, for example an office or building.
 The server behaviour can  be configured by means of configuration files, see the files themselves for further information.